hindu-comm/weblogs/manasataramgini/2013/12/2013-12-17_a-greco-semitic-apollonian-ritual-and-the-heathen-assimilation-of-paleo-abrahamism.md

 ::::::::::::::::::::::::::::::
 Footnote 1
-yAs te pUShan nAvo antaH samudre hiraNyayIr antarikShe charanti |
+yAs te pUShan nAvo antaH samudre hiraNyayIr antarikShe charanti \|
-tAbhir yAsi dUtyAM sUryasya kAmena kR^ita shrava ichChamAnaH || RV 6.58.3
+tAbhir yAsi dUtyAM sUryasya kAmena kR^ita shrava ichChamAnaH \|\| RV 6.58.3

-Footnote 2: A rare exception being the conversion of section of the [Khazar Turks to their religion](https://manasataramgini.wordpress.com/2009/09/07/turning-of-the-turkic-wheel-the-khazar-khanate/ "Turning of the Turkic wheel: the Khazar Khanate").
+Footnote 2: A rare exception being the conversion of section of the [Khazar Turks to their religion](https://manasataramgini.wordpress.com/2009/09/07/turning-of-the-turkic-wheel-the-khazar-khanate/ "Turning of the Turkic wheel: the KhazarKhanate").
 But even in their midst it appears to have been muted for records mention the continued presence of the Tengri-worshiping ritualists in the Khazar court even after their conversion.
 However, this conversion might have played a role in the antagonism between the Khazars and the polytheistic Vikings of the incipient Kha’khanate of the Rus.